 Furthermore, the Financial District South neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 44,541 persons per square mile in the neighborhood, it is more packed with people than 98.2% of the nation's neighborhoods.

-Also of note, homes built from 2000 through today make up a higher proportion of the Financial District South neighborhood's real estate landscape than 97.6% of the neighborhoods in America.
-When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 82.1% of the residential real estate here is classified as newer.
+Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Financial District South neighborhood.
+A whopping 82.1% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.6% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 American households most often have a car, and regularly they have two or three.
 But households in the Financial District South neighborhood buck this trend.
 45.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than Ä¢¹½ÊÓÆµ found in 98.4% of U.S. neighborhoods.